 The Music Team

-Alison, Bobby, and Carole meet together to choose the hymns for our services.
+Alison, Sue, and Carol meet together to choose the hymns for our services.
 They aim for a mixture of traditional and modern to reflect the diversity of our church membership and choose material that fits in with the theme of the service.

 Working with other Churches

 We work in co-operation with other churches in the area.
 An afternoon Carol Service is organised on the second Sunday in December at Fontès Church in co-operation with Simply Church and the Catholic Church.
-We also join with the Catholic Church and L'Église Protestante unie de France (formerly the Église Reformée) for the Service of Christian Unity, which is held in January in the village of St Pargoire.
+We also join with the Catholic Church and L'Église Protestante Unie de France (formerly the Église Reformée) for the Service for the Week of Prayer for Christian Unity, which is held in January or February in the village of St Pargoire.

 We became a chaplaincy in the Church of England in January 2013 and are part of the Church of England Diocese in Europe.
 The rules of governance are almost identical to those applying to any Church of England parish.
 We have two Churchwardens and the congregation elects members to serve on the Chaplaincy Council.
-There is an Annual General Meeting in January when reports are presented together with audited accounts.
-The congregation is an "Association Cultuelle" and an "Association Culturelle" and complies with French Law.
+There is an Annual General Meeting early each year when the Report and Accounts for the previous year is presented.
+The chaplaincy is an 'Association Cultuelle' and 'Association Culturelle' and complies with French law.

-The Church grew from a Home Eucharist Group in October 2003 that later used the church at Conas for its services.
+The Church grew from a Home Eucharist Group in October 2003 that later used the churches at Conas for its services.
 It held its first Service at St Pargoire in March 2010.